-- GRADUATE REPRESENTATIVE-AT-LARGE (2 positions): Actively represents all interests of graduate NASA members; solicits new members; mostly deals with attending to students’ e-mail questions and creating student networks throughout the year; effectively disseminates scholarship and professional opportunities to students.
+- GRADUATE REPRESENTATIVE-AT-LARGE: Actively represents all interests of graduate NASA members; solicits new members; mostly deals with attending to students’ e-mail questions and creating student networks throughout the year; effectively disseminates scholarship and professional opportunities to students.
 Traditionally chairs a NASA Committee.
-Holds one vote in NASA matters.

-- UNDERGRADUATE REPRESENTATIVE-AT-LARGE (2 positions): Actively represents all interests of undergraduate NASA members; solicits new members; mostly deals with attending to students’ e-mail questions and creating student networks throughout the year; effectively disseminates scholarship and professional opportunities to students.
+- UNDERGRADUATE REPRESENTATIVE-AT-LARGE: Actively represents all interests of undergraduate NASA members; solicits new members; mostly deals with attending to students’ e-mail questions and creating student networks throughout the year; effectively disseminates scholarship and professional opportunities to students.
 Traditionally chairs a NASA Committee.
-Holds one vote in NASA matters.
+(Two positions open)

-- NASA LIST-SERV MANAGER (non-voting): Follows announcements/opportunities from a range of AAA list-serves on a daily basis, forwards those announcements/opportunities relevant to anthropology students to the NASA list-serve members in a timely manner, updates NASA website calendar with upcoming deadlines for opportunities posted on the list, manages new list-serve members subscriptions and requests to unsubscribe.
+- NASA LISTSERV MANAGER: Follows announcements/opportunities from a range of AAA list-serves on a daily basis, forwards those announcements/opportunities relevant to anthropology students to the NASA listserve members in a timely manner, updates NASA website calendar with upcoming deadlines for opportunities posted on the list, manages new listserv members subscriptions and requests to unsubscribe.

-DEADLINE FOR NOMINATIONS: Applications must be received by email no later than March 2nd, 2014!
+Applications must be received by email no later than Monday, February 15, 2016.

 - Position you seek to be nominated for.